5 Helpful Tips to Buying a Used iPhone or iPad May 02 2017

-The issue with these apps are the accountability if the item it reported stolen/lost or the device has some sort of malfunction that the seller isn't telling the buyer.
+The issue with these apps is the accountability.
+Very Often sellers do not share and lie about the device's information.
+For example, you may purchase a device that has been reported lost/stolen or the device may have some sort of malfunction that the seller isn't disclosing.
 The following are focal points you should consider before you purchase a used cell phone or tablet.

 1. Make sure it's not Stolen: Check the IMEI